Our Services

 Published on: 3/18/2026

-Sulforaphane from broccoli sprouts shows promising, but not proven, cancer prevention effects: it is bioavailable, activates protective detox and antioxidant pathways, and may reduce inflammation and influence cancer cell behavior, yet it should not replace screening or treatment.
+Sulforaphane from broccoli sprouts shows promising but unproven cancer prevention benefits.
+It is highly bioavailable, activates the body's detoxification and antioxidant pathways (Nrf2), reduces inflammation, and may influence cancer cell behavior.
+However, sulforaphane is not a substitute for cancer screening or treatment.

 Here's what we know from credible research, what it means for you, and what practical next steps make sense.